repo-racers/repo-racers/docs/elite_membership/elite_membership.md

 ## What's in It for You?

-As an Elite Member, you gain instant access to a suite of exclusive features and benefits
+As an Elite Member, you gain instant access to a suite of exclusive features and benefits:

 <i class="fas fa-star" style="color: gold;"></i> **Priority Support**: Get your questions and issues addressed with top priority.

 <i class="fas fa-star" style="color: gold;"></i> **Early Access**: Use new features before they are released to the public.

-<i class="fas fa-star" style="color: gold;"></i> Advanced GitHub Enterprise Implementation
+<i class="fas fa-star" style="color: gold;"></i> **Priority Development Roadmap**: Prioritize items on our roadmap and development backlog.

 <i class="fas fa-star" style="color: gold;"></i> Custom GitHub Solutions